 The same could be applied to the financial aspect of schools.
 If there is a private school that you’re interested in but it’s way out of your budget, apply anyway.
 These schools typically have the most generous scholarship and financial aid

 At the same time, you should apply to a few target financial schools too.
 These are schools that are financially feasible for your family, that would not require a large amount of student loan debt

 Finally, community colleges can act as your safety school.
 In many areas, these institutions are free – or come at a considerably lower cost than a four-year institution.
 Many students opt to take their general courses at a community college

 How to Apply for Financial Aid: the FAFSA

-, which stands for Free Application for Federal Student Aid.
+Students can qualify for financial aid by one means only: the FAFSA, which stands for Free Application for Federal Student Aid.
 This application becomes available on October 1 every year and can be found here

-However, some students do qualify as independent students, meaning parental information is not required in order to complete the FAFSA.
+.
+Some students do qualify as independent students, meaning parental information is not required in order to complete the FAFSA.
 To see if you qualify as an independent student, check here